orbit/orbit/docs/Concepts:-Addressables.md

 }
 ```
 * Addressable implementations should extend AbstractAddressable to access the addressable context
-* Addressable Context contains the AddressableReference (identifier) and access to the Orbit Client instance
 * Actor implementations must implement a single actor interface
 * Only one implementation per addressable interface is permitted